 - Entry to the Kibber village and the Kibber wildlife sanctuary will continue to remain prohibited.

-Lahaul-Spiti And Rohtang Pass of Himachal Pradesh Shuts For Tourism Till April 2021
+Lahaul-Spiti And Rohtang Pass of Himachal Pradesh Was Decided To Be Shut Till April 2021

-In the rest of Himachal Pradesh, the hoteliers have resumed their operations.
+In the rest of Himachal Pradesh, the hoteliers had already resumed their operations.
 The government also allowed bars and restaurants to open subject to strict regulations on social distancing.
 The lifting of these restrictions saw a massive rush of people driving to Himachal Pradesh and Shimla.